-[18:41] To think that through.
+To think that through.
 What it means for how we live and the priorities we make.
 If that is why we're here.
 And that is why he's placed you in the circumstances he has.

 To live is Christ.
 To die is gain.
 Let's pray.
+Almighty God, we...
-Almighty God, we thank you for feeding us with your word.

-And we thank you for that beautiful picture that we have in numerous places throughout the Bible.
-How amazing it will be to be with you for eternity.
-And we thank you that we know that it is better by far.
+We thank you for feeding us with your word.
+And we thank you for that beautiful picture that we have in numerous places throughout the Bible and how amazing it will be to be with you for eternity.

+[19:26] And we thank you that we know that it is better by far.
 It's better by far.
 And sometimes we struggle to understand that.

-That being with you in your presence, the fullness of your presence will be better by far.
+That being with you in your presence, the fullness of your presence, will be better by far.
 But we're all here.

-And so we ask you in response to what we think in this part of the Bible.
-We ask, what is it that you will have us doing here?
-And we ask that you'd help us to keep on refreshing our understanding of what that might mean for each of us as individuals.
+And so we ask you, in response to what we think in this part of the Bible, we ask, what is it that you have us doing here?

-[20:00] Where you have us live and work and do life.
+And we ask that you'd help us to keep on refreshing our understanding of what that might mean for each of us as individuals, where you have us live and work and do life.

 And so help us.
-Help us to be an encouragement to one another.
-For each other's progress and joy in the faith.
+Help us to be an encouragement to one another for each other's progress and joy in the faith.
 We long to be used by you that we might magnify Jesus in our life and in our day.

-That the church, that we might magnify Jesus ourselves.
-And that we might aim that others would magnify Jesus in their lives too.
+That the church, that we might magnify Jesus ourselves and that we might aim that others would magnify Jesus in their lives too, that he would be made bigger and shine brighter because of the living God working in our hearts.

-That he would be made bigger and shine brighter.
-Because of the living God work our hearts.
-We ask for this in the name of Christ.
+[20:41] We ask for this in the name of Christ.
+Amen.
+Amen.
+Amen.
 Amen.